hal-ler/shrinkwrap/README.md

 Patches:
 0001-Fixed-call-site-type-inference.patch : fixes call-site type inference in VTV (GCC 4.9.2).
-0002-Extended-protection.patch : applies the VTV extension as presented in the ShrinkWrap paper (GCC 4.9.2, after patch 0001).
+0002-Extended-protection.patch : applies the extended policy to VTV (after patch 0001).
-0003-Fine-grained-protection.patch : applies the fine-grained extension from the ShrinkWrap paper to VTV (GCC 4.9.2 after 0002).
+0003-Fine-grained-protection.patch : applies the fine-grained policy to VTV (after patch 0002).
 0004-LibVTV-extension-for-micro-benchark.patch : generates debug output for VTV to be used with classtester (GCC 4.9.2).
 clang-cfi-debug.diff : generates debug output for CFI-VPTR to be used with classtester (LLVM 3.8, not tested recently).